 Turning a behavior into a habit

 Building off of the concepts first brought forth by Fogg, entrepreneur and Stanford alumnus Nir Eyal developed a 4-part framework called the “Hook” model that he believes are the key to getting someone to not only perform a single behavior once, but come back to an application again and again.
-In addition to an adequate trigger, and ease of use, Eyal recommends providing a variable reward at the end to award the user for their behavior as well as providing an opportunity to invest in the product.
+In addition to an adequate trigger and ability to use, Eyal recommends providing a variable reward at the end to award the user for their efforts as well as providing an opportunity for them to invest in the product.

 At play here are a couple of key psychological drivers.
 Neuroscience has taught us that variable rewards have an ever greater pull on our brains than predictable rewards.
 If you’ve ever found yourself endlessly scrolling through a Twitter feed, you’ve experienced the intense pull of a variable reward.
 The second driver is investment, which is rooted in the “Ikea Effect” (yes, it’s a real thing).
 Science has taught us that humans irrationally add value to things they put effort into.

 Then, use one of these frameworks to investigate the feasibility of your product being used.
 I’d recommend starting with the basics of the Fogg model.
 If you can clearly identify motivation, ability and a trigger to get your users started, you’re on the right path.
-Then, move on to the Hooked model for extra credit to see if you can design something that is so engaging, you’re users want to stick with it and use it again and again.
+Then, move on to the Hooked model to see if you can design something that is so engaging, your users want to stick with it and use it again and again.